nihaldsouza/wikicontext-v2/README.md

 ## WikiContext [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/nihaldsouza/wikicontext-v2/main)

 Wikipedia articles are hardly lucid.
-There is always some kind of jargon which floats around, which is difficult to understand in layman's term.
-This is an attempt to simplify the understanding of any Wikipedia article by providing a summary of some of the key concepts of the said article.
+There is always some sort of jargon which floats around, that is difficult to understand in layman's term.
+This project is an attempt to simplify the understanding of any Wikipedia article by providing a summary of some of the key concepts.
 We provide the context, hence the name WikiContext.

 ![Streamlit UI Animation](https://raw.githubusercontent.com/nihaldsouza/wikicontext-v2/master/streamlit-ui.gif "Making-of Animation")